Flashpoint (TV series): Development

 On August 25, 2008, CTV announced it had renewed the show for a second season of 13 episodes to begin production in Toronto in early 2009.
 Some months later, both CTV and CBS increased the renewal to 18 episodes.
 According to tvguide.com, CBS announced that Flashpoint would return January 9, 2009, at 9 pm for a midseason start.
-In the United States and Canada, the remaining four episodes that were originally produced for Season 1 aired as a part of Season 2.
-CTV in Canada originally considered these episodes as part of Season 1; however, after the airing of the fourth episode (which was originally considered the final episode of Season 1), CTV changed the labelling of these four episodes and, following CBS, began considering them part of Season 2.
-CBS and CTV both ended Season 2 on May 25, 2009, after airing only the first nine episodes produced.
-The second nine episodes, filmed from May to August 2009, were originally aired in Canada by CTV as Season 3.
-CTV has since officially begun to refer to the episodes as the second half of Season 2 (and altered its Flashpoint website accordingly).
-These episodes began airing June 4, 2010, on CBS, where they are considered part of Season 3.
+In the United States and Canada, the remaining four episodes that were originally produced for season 1 aired as a part of season 2.
+CTV in Canada originally considered these episodes as part of season 1; however, after the airing of the fourth episode (which was originally considered the final episode of season 1), CTV changed the labelling of these four episodes and, following CBS, began considering them part of season 2.
+CBS and CTV both ended season 2 on May 25, 2009, after airing only the first nine episodes produced.
+The second nine episodes, filmed from May to August 2009, were originally aired in Canada by CTV as season 3.
+CTV officially began to refer to the episodes as the second half of season 2 (and altered its Flashpoint website accordingly).
+These episodes began airing June 4, 2010, on CBS, where they are considered part of season 3.

-A new group of 13 episodes, now referred to by both CTV and the production companies as "Season 3", was commissioned by CTV and CBS in October 2009.
-The first of these episodes began filming on January 13, 2010.
+Season 3 was commissioned by CTV and CBS in October 2009.
+The first episode of the season began filming on January 13, 2010.
 This gave CBS 22 original episodes to broadcast while CTV had 13.
-CBS completed broadcasting Season 2 on July 30, 2010.
-The third season premiered on July 16, 2010, on both CTV and CBS.
-After entering a hiatus in mid-September after the broadcast of seven episodes from Season 3, CTV resumed airing the remaining episodes on January 4, 2011.
-CTV ordered a fourth season of Flashpoint on June 3, 2010, before the third season began to air.
-On January 21, 2011, it was announced that CBS would air 7 of the 18 episodes from Season 4, as well as the remaining 6 episodes from Season 3 not yet shown on CBS, during the summer of 2011.
-Due to the cancellation of CHAOS, the remaining episodes from Season 3 of Flashpoint were shown on CBS starting May 6, 2011.
+CBS completed broadcasting season 2 on July 30, 2010. season 3 premiered on July 16, 2010, on both CTV and CBS.
+After entering a hiatus in mid-September after the broadcast of seven episodes from season 3, CTV resumed airing the remaining episodes on January 4, 2011.
+CTV ordered production of season 4 of Flashpoint on June 3, 2010, before season 3 began to air.
+On January 21, 2011, it was announced that CBS would air 7 of the 18 episodes from season 4, as well as the remaining 6 episodes from season 3 not yet shown on CBS, during the summer of 2011.
+Due to the cancellation of CHAOS, the remaining episodes from season 3 of Flashpoint were shown on CBS starting May 6, 2011.
 The remaining 11 episodes from season 4 began airing on ION Television in October of that year.